 The Company finances its research and development programs primarily from the issuance of its securities.
 In addition, the Company is also looking at alternative sources of additional financing.
-The Company has been actively seeking grant money from European authorities for research and development activities in Europe and Poland.
-The Company recently announced that it had qualified for up to PLN12,506,956 (~CAD4,089,942) in grant money from the Polish National Centre for Research and Development ("PNCRD") to develop V-DOS47.
+On July 21, 2016, the Company announced that its wholly-owned subsidiary in Poland had been awarded a funding grant from the Polish National Centre for Research and Development ("PNCRD") to develop V-DOS47.
+There can be no assurance that the Company will be successful in qualifying and/or receiving any additional grant money or that it will obtain additional financing or that the V-DOS47 program will be successful.